 If there’s one class of automobile that’s largely misunderstood by the general public, it’s the salvage car.
 Many mistakenly believe that these vehicles are all total junk, given that they were written off by the companies that insured them.
 Although some vehicles may be in bad condition, appearances can be deceiving.
-What’s more is that some salvage cars may, in fact, be in better condition than used cars that you might consider purchasing.
+What’s more is that some salvage cars maybe in better condition than used cars that you might consider purchasing.

 In the end, many consumers might discover that the decision to buy a salvage car is a good one.
-To explain why, we’re going to examine the subject of salvage cars a bit more closely.
-Also, we’ll explain who you can buy salvage cars online by participating in something known as online dealer auctions.
+To explain why we’re going to examine the subject of salvage cars a bit more closely.
+Also, we’ll explain how you can buy salvage cars online by participating in something known as online dealer auctions.

 What Are Salvage Cars?

-The rules for what leads to a salvage car being given its designation vary somewhat from state to state.
+The rules for the salvage title on cars vary somewhat from state to state.
 Basically, though, a car is issued a salvage title when the insurer has paid out the vehicle’s policy to the tune of 75% or greater of the vehicle’s assessed value.

 Aren’t All Salvage Cars Wrecks?